 - If you need help to get the tick off, go to a doctor/hospital.
 It’s important to take it off in one piece.

 - The forum on Horizons Unlimited has been a longstanding source of information especially for motorcycle tourers but has a growing wealth for four-wheeled travelers as well.

 - WikiOverland, help expand the special Wiki Overland pages.

 - iOverlander is the place where overlanders share GPS waypoints on many things, among which camping spots.

 - Overlanding Facebook groups among which Overland to Asia.

 - About Russia: Facebook groups such as Russia Beyond and Discover Russia.

-We hope this page is useful.
-Things you missed?
+We hope you find this Russia Travel Guide useful.
+Is there anything you missed?
 Feel free to leave a comment or question in the comment section below and we’ll answer it asap!